AckerlyXu/heima/articles/storage/storage-analytics.md

 ### Capacity metrics

+>[!NOTE]
->[AZURE.NOTE] Currently, capacity metrics are only available for the Blob service.
+> Currently, capacity metrics are only available for the Blob service.
 Capacity metrics for the Table service and Queue service will be available in future versions of Storage Analytics.

 Capacity data is recorded daily for a storage account’s Blob service, and two table entities are written.
 One entity provides statistics for user data, and the other provides statistics about the `$logs` blob container used by Storage Analytics.
 The `$MetricsCapacityBlob` table includes the following statistics: